nabilalibou/brain_source_localization/README.md

 <p align="center">
 <img src="doc\comparison_3_algo_with_corr_noise.png" width="609" height="592">
 </p>
-<p style="text-align: center;">Figure 9: Analysis of the 3 algorithms with spatially correlated Gaussian noise.</p>
+<div align="center">Figure 9: Analysis of the 3 algorithms with spatially correlated Gaussian noise.</div>

 [Fig. 9](#fig9) corresponds to a type of noise models Gaussian activity of dipoles that do not correspond to the sources,